 Solution – hang in there, and when the world opens again, I’ll see you at a meeting.

 Writing and recovery heal the heart.

-As I’ve always said, old-timers are the only ones with sage advice.
-There is someone out there who is struggling with their addiction or their recovery who would benefit from your words.
+As I’ve always said, old-timers aren’t the only ones with sage advice.
+There is someone out there struggling with their addiction or recovery who would benefit from your words.
 Please consider a guest post.
 Here are the guidelines